hui-fu/hui-fu.github.io/index.md

    test for long memory. *Physica A: Statistical Mechanics and its Applications*, 509, 906–920.

-I have also published over ten papers in leading Chinese journals, including *Journal of Finance and Economics*, *Nankai Economic Studies*, and *Quarterly Journal of Finance* (China).
+I have also published more than 10 papers in leading Chinese journals, including *Economic Review*, *Journal of Finance and Economics*, *Nankai Economic Studies*, and *Quarterly Journal of Finance* (China).

 ## Books